open-sauced/maintainer-intro-course/maintaining-code-quality.md

 # How to Maintain Code Quality and Documentation

-It is important to maintain a project with high code quality and up-to-date documentation.
+Maintaining a project with high code quality and up-to-date documentation is important.
 This will help contributors understand the project and make it easier for them to contribute.

-This chapter will cover how to maintain code quality and documentation in your open source project.
+This chapter will cover ways of maintaining code quality and documentation in your open source project.

 ## Code Reviews and High-Quality Contributions